-Marie Misso travelled all the way from Australia to the Mexican Grand Prix this year to support one of her favorite drivers, Sergio Pérez, and his charity for disadvantaged children.
+Marie Misso travelled all the way from Australia to the Mexican Grand Prix in 2016 to support one of her favorite drivers, Sergio Pérez, and his charity for disadvantaged children.
 Here’s her report.

 All images © Marie Misso.